annaside/EssayHelper/README.md

-Computer Science culminating project: a program that gives information on a text.
+Computer Science culminating project: a program that can give information on text after the user uploads a text file.